the makers guild in wales

 Project made possible with the financial support of the Community Foundation in Wales.

+In partnership with the YMCA Cardiff, the Makers Guild in Wales provided Young Carers living within Cardiff and surrounding Vale a programme of after school and school holiday craft workshops held within the workshop spaces at Craft in the Bay.
 The craft project formed part of the YMCA's 'Time 4 Me' project aimed at providing Young Carers with opportunities to have a break from their responsibilities at home in helping to care for a sibling/parent and to have fun with other young people learning something new and interesting.

 The workshops were delivered by professional makers experienced in teaching their specialist craft disciplines.
 A range of craft areas were covered including printmaking, felt making, jewellery design, pottery, enamelling, weaving, tie dye fabrics, willow sculpture and paper craft.
 Feedback from the young people, YMCA support staff and workshop tutors has all been very positive.
 Staff noticed improvements in the confidence and social skills of individual youngsters as they were brought together for the workshop sessions.